 Well, if it works that way with love (and with anger) then it’s going to work that way with frustration and irritation as well.
 And that is the absolute last thing you should let a person like this do!

 So instead, focus on the good things, the little inspirations, and don’t let this horrible, negative person occupy your mental real estate any more than they already do.

-Isn’t happiness, according to the psychiatrist Peter Kramer, but is resilience.
+It isn’t happiness, according to the psychiatrist Peter Kramer, but its resilience.
 So work on being mentally resilient, by getting enough sleep, eating well, getting enough exercise, maintaining good relationships with people that aren’t toxic, having a purpose and being grateful for the good things in your life.

 If you can do all of that then you’ll have the resilience in your life that even when you have to engage with toxic people, they’ll only be a minor annoyance and you won’t find yourself dwelling on the horrible things they’ve said and done.

 The best way to resist the problems in life is to have mental balance, resilience, and the strength to deal with your problems effectively or ignore them – whichever the better strategy might be.
 And if you can do that, you might just find that the people other people find toxic are actually quite funny and interesting, once you get to know them.

 Or not, but then you’ve got all the other strategies I outlined above, don’t you?

 If you want to know more about toxic people, then check this video out below: